ryonakae/figma-plugin-figma-gpt/README.md

 A plugin that can talk with the ChatGPT (**It has the same performance as [ChatGPT website](https://chat.openai.com/chat)**).
 You can easily copy and use the chat texts, and customize the response by adjusting the parameters.
+You can also have AI code generation and code completion.
+The code can be easily copied and executed as code for Figma plugins.
 It's up to you how you use it!

 ## 🔥 How to use